Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-You can easily do this using plugins.
-Search on the WordPress plugin directory for RSS Aggregator, RSS feed to post, etc.
+You can easily do this using WordPress plugins.
+Just search inside your Plugins admin section (Plugins > Add New) for RSS Aggregator, RSS feed to post, etc.

-The plugins below can be used to feed content to posts, or “auto blog” (An autoblog is a blog with content that is automatically gathered and compiled from RSS feeds):
+The plugins listed below are useful for adding feed content to posts, or “autoblog” (An auto blog is a blog with content that is automatically gathered and compiled from RSS feeds):

 WPeMatico